aarong/feedme-server-core/README.md

 });
 ```

-Once a server has been initialized the application can listen for events and
+Once a server has been initialized, the application can listen for events and
 start the server.

 ## API